Aigburth: Etymology

 and is occasionally seen as an alternative (if incorrect) spelling today.

 Governance

 The area was previously part of the Mossley Hill parliamentary constituency and, as such, returned David Alton (now Lord Alton of Liverpool) for many years.
 It is now part of the Liverpool Riverside constituency and returned Louise Ellman as MP in the 2005 and 2010 general elections.
 The current MP is Kim Johnson.

 The area is covered by the Liverpool City Council wards of Aigburth and Mossley Hill.
-The current council members are Dave Antrobus and Rob McAllister-Bell.
+The current councillors are Paul Ruddick and Rob McAllister-Bell.